jese11/HCP-wiki-public/PublicData/How to Access Data on ConnectomeDB.md

 ### Troubleshooting Aspera Downloads

-If you have trouble with getting Aspera downloads to work on your network, please consult these troubleshooting steps: .
+If you have trouble with getting Aspera downloads to work on your network, please consult these troubleshooting steps: [Aspera Plugin Help and FAQ](Aspera%20Plugin%20Help%20and%20FAQ.md)